 Remote Work for the Long Term: Set Up Your Workspace for Success

 When the COVID-19 pandemic first hit the U.S., many employers changed their business policies to allow employees to work from home to follow social distancing guidelines.
-At first, a simple desk or work setup at home could suffice, but now we are looking at longer term remote work or a potential shift to permanent remote work.
+At first, a simple desk or work setup at home could suffice, but now, we are looking at longer-term remote work or a permanent shift to remote work for some sectors.

-Whether you choose to work full-time from your living or dining room, a den or nook, want to turn a second bedroom into a home office, or you already have an office area to use, there are many ways to set up your space for success so that you are still able to efficiently and effectively excel at your remote work, right in the comfort of your own home.
+Whether you choose to work full time from your living or dining room, a den or nook, want to turn a second bedroom into a home office, or you already have an office area to use, there are many ways to set up your space for success so that you can work efficiently and effectively, right from the comfort of your own home.

 Creating Your Office Space

-First thing’s first: Decide where in your home you will be working.
-You don’t necessarily need a huge room; many remote workers are able to find success in a small area with everything they need within an arm’s reach.
+First things first: Decide where in your home you will be working.
+You don’t necessarily need a huge room; many remote workers can find success in a small area, with everything they need within an arm’s reach.
 Size is not an issue as long as you have created a space that suits your needs and helps you stay focused.

 Not only is the area you select for your home office an important factor, but so is the office furniture you decide to use.
-Keep in mind that you may need to buy new furniture or swap out old furniture to make it feel more like a work area and less like you are at home.
+You may need to buy new furniture or swap out old furniture to make it feel more like a work area and less like home.

-If you will be setting up to work in your living room, a small desk could work well as it does not take up too much space.
+If you are setting up to work in your living room, a small desk could work well, as it doesn’t take up too much space.
 In some cases, a smaller desk can even be moved near the couch if that’s where you’re more comfortable sitting to work.

 Your office chair has a large impact on your workday.
 If you aren’t comfortable, there’s a chance you may not be as productive.
 There are different factors to consider when choosing the perfect office chair, such as height and adjustability, upholstery, style, and color.